Most Mental Health Apps Are Built for Good Days

 And I built Steadyline because I got tired of waiting for someone else to build it.

 It’s not perfect.
 I’m still iterating on it, still learning what works and what doesn’t.
-But the core idea — that a mental health app should actually be useful on your worst days, not just your okay ones — that’s non-negotiable for me.
+But the core idea, that a mental health app should actually be useful on your worst days, not just your okay ones, is non-negotiable for me.

 If you’ve ever opened a wellness app during a rough patch and felt like it was made for someone else, you’re not being ungrateful.
 You’re right.
 It was made for someone else.